james-fitz86/james-fitz86/README.md

 ---

-💡 *Currently diving into Neovim and fine-tuning my developer setup.*
+💡 *Currently exploring Neovim and customising my Omarcy (Arch Linux) environment for an efficient dev setup.*

----
-- 📫 Open to junior developer or internship opportunities — feel free to connect or reach out! james.fitzy86@gmail.com

 <!--
 **james-fitz86/james-fitz86** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.